macoyulloa/holbertonschool-zero_day/0x02-vi/README.md

-What is the command to paste the lines in the buffer into the text after the current line?
+What is the command to undo what you just did?